 In reality, though, Real Madrid are hugely unlikely to sell a player who has scored an astonishing 201 goals in 199 appearances for their club and is virtually irreplaceable with his speed, power, creativity and goalscoring ability.

 Perez has gone on the charm offensive with Ronaldo to massage the Portugal captain's ego, to convince the player that he can enjoy his football in Madrid and that the club will support his obsession to be recognised as the best player in the world.

-Ronaldo has watched his nemesis, Barcelona superstar Lionel Messi, win the last four Fifa Ballon d’Or awards and wants personal accolades to add to his desire for Champions League trophies and La Liga titles.
+Ronaldo has watched his nemesis, Barcelona superstar Lionel Messi, win the last four Ballon d’Or awards and wants personal accolades to add to his desire for Champions League trophies and Liga titles.

 Ronaldo's age and contract situation mean his market value is diminishing, but the club also recognise that the player himself is a highly lucrative brand, that CR7 and Real Madrid together sell shirts and raise huge commercial revenues.

-That time is very unlikely to come this summer, but the longer Ronaldo delays signing a new deal, the more you sense an impending transfer saga.
+His time to leave Madrid is very unlikely to come this summer, but the longer Ronaldo delays signing a new deal, the more you sense an impending transfer saga.
 And if this time next year he has just one more season left on his contract, then a return to Old Trafford will be on the cards.